shyd/STM32CubeF4/Projects/STM32469I_EVAL/Examples/PWR/PWR_STANDBY/readme.txt

 toggled, this is used to indicate whether the MCU is in STANDBY or RUN mode.

 When a falling edge is detected on the EXTI line an interrupt is generated.
-In the EXTI handler routine, the system enters STANDBY mode causing the LED1 to stop toggling.
+In the EXTI handler routine the RTC is configured to generate an Alarm event in 5 second then the system enters STANDBY mode causing the LED1 to stop toggling.
 A rising edge on WKUP pin or an external RESET will wake-up the system from STANDBY.

-After wake-up from STANDBY mode, program execution restarts in the same way as after a RESET and LED1 restarts toggling.
+If within 5 second neither rising edge on WKUP pin nor external RESET are generated, the RTC Alarm A will wake-up the system.

-Two leds LED1 and LED3 are used to monitor the system's state as following:
+Two LEDs LED1 and LED3 are used to monitor the system's state as following:
  - LED3 ON: configuration failed (system will go to an infinite loop)
  - LED1 toggling: system in RUN mode
  - LED1 OFF: system in STANDBY mode